-Retirement planning can be challenging, but creating a timeline can help ensure that your savings stay on track.
-Here are some expert tips and a helpful timeline for helping to ensure your retirement plans are on schedule at every stage.
+Retirement planning can be challenging, but creating a timeline can help ensure your savings stay on track.
+Here are some expert tips for helping to ensure your retirement plans are on schedule at every stage.

-What it means: It’s important to set goals early in your retirement planning process.
-But be prepared to revisit your goals frequently as you get closer to retirement — and work with your Financial Advisor to make your goals as realistic as possible.
+It’s important to set goals early in your retirement planning process.
+But be prepared to revisit them frequently as you get closer to retirement.

-What it means: Your savings rate should increase as you age; at the same time, you should explore additional investment options so that you’re getting the most benefit now and when you’re in retirement.
+Your savings rate should increase as you age; at the same time, you should explore additional investment options so you’re getting the most benefit now and when you’re in retirement.

 3. Sketch out how long you could be in retirement.
 When creating a retirement timeline, one of the most difficult factors is estimating how long you can expect to be in retirement.
 We suggest planning for 20 to 30 years but strongly recommend a contingency plan in case something forces you into an unexpected early retirement, such as health problems, perhaps, or an unforeseen layoff.
 One way of thinking that can help you get there: Plan to retire at age 55.
 This will allow you to be prepared for unanticipated events, and any money you make by working past that age will be a bonus.

 4. Set the steps to reach your goals.
 If you’ve gotten a late start on retirement planning, or if you’re rethinking your timeline around a plan to retire at age 55, there are effective actions you can take now to help pursue your goals.
 Keeping a budget is essential.
 As part of that budgeting, be sure to look at your discretionary spending.
 If you’ve been supporting children through college, once they become independent, it might be tempting to reallocate that money to exotic travel or home renovations—but it’s your retirement fund that should get the first deposit.
 No matter when you start, planning a retirement timeline is effective only if you budget for saving—and stick with that budget.